kcoainnapo/Tryhackme/RootMe/README.md

 ```
 ![Image Alt](https://github.com/kcoainnapo/Tryhackme/blob/main/RootMe/Images/nmap.png?raw=true)

-We see there is 2 ports open :
+We see that there is 2 ports open :
 - 80 http
 - 22 ssh